raphaelbauer/markdown2epub/README.md

 Then cd into the directory where your ebook markdown lives.
 You can check out the example directory and play around with it.

+    cd example

 Then run

-    cd example
     java -jar ../target/mardown2epub-1.0-SNAPSHOT-jar-with-dependencies.jar

 This will create a file called output.epub in the same folder.
 That's it.
-You are don.
+You are done.

 ## Cool things